 Frequently Asked Questions

-At least one row in your spreadsheet doesn't have anything set in the column that you want to use for deduplication.
-Those rows won't be able to be checked for duplicates, so will always create new records.
-If this is ok, you can continue the import!
+At least one row in your spreadsheet is blank in the column that you want to use for deduplication.
+Those rows won't be checked for duplicates, so they will always create new records.

-When I try to import, I get a warning about duplicate values found?
+When I try to import, I get a warning about duplicate values found.

-To ensure your import runs correctly, make sure that every value in your chosen deduplication column is unique.
+Make sure that every value in your chosen deduplication column is unique.

 What if I don't have something to deduplicate by?